 Here's how you should incorporate quick feet exercises into your workout plans.

-- The quick feet, aka fast feet, exercise involves lifting one foot at a time off the ground at high speed, like running in one spot.
+- To improve foot speed and agility, incorporate fast feet exercises, like lifting one foot at a time off the ground at high speed, into your workout routine.

 How To Do Fast Feet Step By Step